SlimeVR/SlimeVR-Docs-Site/diy/components-guide.md

 The Wemos D1 Mini is an ESP8266 dev board, it's basically a small computer which handles the thinking and WiFi connection.
 You can usually find these at around $2 each, and you need at least 5 of them ([Aliexpress](https://www.aliexpress.com/wholesale?SearchText=D1+mini)).
 You can use a different microcontroller with the required specifications, however the documentation on other microcontrollers is not as comprehensive.
 If you decide to do this, please check the #diy channel in our [discord](https://discord.gg/SlimeVR) for more information.

+There are multiple variants of the D1 Mini, some better than others.
+The main variants you should look at purchasing would be the CH340, V3.0, and V4.0.
+There are, however, variants you should avoid.
+These would be the FT232, and Pro variants.
+The FT232 variant may have USB connectivity issues due to fake FT232 chips, and the Pro variant has a design flaw with its antenna that necessitates having an external antenna.

 ### IMU (Inertial measurement unit)

-The SlimeVR system uses several IMUs in order to determine your current pose.
-While there are a handful of options, the core choice is BNOs or MPUs (see <https://github.com/SlimeVR/SlimeVR-Tracker-ESP> for more).
+SlimeVR uses several IMUs in order to determine your current pose.
+There are a handful of options available which you can read about more on the [IMU Comparison page](imu-comparison.html).

 #### BNO085

 This is the most accurate of the IMUs supported by the SlimeVR project, but suffers from both price and availability.
-These chips used to be about $15 but have gone up in price to about $60 ([Aliexpress](https://www.aliexpress.com/wholesale?SearchText=BNO085)).
+These chips used to be about $15 but have gone up in price to about $120 ([Aliexpress](https://www.aliexpress.com/wholesale?SearchText=BNO085)).
 You may be able to find them elsewhere, but they tend to be in low stock and inflated in price.
+If you're willing to wait upwards of a few months, you may want to consider backordering Adafruit BNO085s ([on Mouser](https://www.mouser.com/ProductDetail/Adafruit/4754?qs=hd1VzrDQEGjjfej09NGRTw%3D%3D), or otherwise consider checking the [Adafruit website](https://www.adafruit.com/product/4754).
 Check our [discord](https://discord.gg/SlimeVR) for more up-to-date information.

 #### MPU6050